 If you’ve ever stepped on a lego on your way to the bathroom in the middle of the night, then you’ll love this post.
-Let me show you how to organize kids toys so that they get involved and they don’t end up all over the house.
+Here are my best tips for how to declutter + organize kids toys they don’t end up all over the house!

 HOW TO ORGANIZE KIDS TOYS